jallen2034/cbc-take-home/README.md

 - `INPUT` **Type Jobs**: These entries represent resources needed for a job, such as materials like "TEFLON TAPE" or equipment like a "HYDRAULIC PUMP".
 - `JOB` **Type Jobs**: These are sub-jobs or dependencies, representing tasks required to complete a larger job.
-For example, a job like "WATERPROOFING WALLS" includes multiple subtasks such as Mortar Trace, Concrete Mixing etc.
+For example, a job like "WATERPROOFING WALLS" includes multiple subtasks such as "Mortar Trace", "Concrete Mixing" etc.

 This JSON file can be found under `public/data/composition-data.json` in this project for your reference.